World in View: Global Humanitarian Logistics - Introduction and Interactive Discussion (Part 1)

 - Zoom link will be provided

-A World in View discussion led by Dr. Felisa Preciado Higgins (Penn State) and Dr. Zoila Yadira (Universidad Tecnológica de Panamá).
+A discussion led by Dr. Felisa Preciado Higgins (Penn State) and Dr. Zoila Yadira (Universidad Tecnológica de Panamá UTP).

 These sessions will engage students in active discussions on the subject of mobilizing humanitarian aid during major crises.
 We will focus on how organizations manage resources and efforts to guarantee a coordinated, efficient, rapid and effective response to possible disasters around the world.
 Solving these types of problems is what we call humanitarian logistics.
 In these two sessions, we will discuss the main issues impacting global humanitarian logistics planning and execution.
 For example, how could essential supplies reach hundreds of thousands of people affected by a disaster in a remote area in the Andean region or on a Caribbean island?
 What possible challenges could emerge with access, communication, leadership coordination, and resource allocation?
 How could governments and organizations formulate proactive logistics strategies when the dissimilarities in the conditions from one disaster to the next make planning ahead difficult?
 Could lessons learned from a previous disaster apply to future adverse events?